-Guidance document for MS 2530-3-2: 2022; Malaysian Sustainable Palm Oil (MSPO)
+Guidance document for MS 2530-4-1:2022: Malaysian Sustainable Palm Oil (MSPO)

-Requirements Guidance 4.1 Principle 1: Management commitm ent and responsibility 4.1.1 Criterion 1: Malaysian Sustainable Palm Oil (MSPO) policy The MSPO policy is a commitment in which the organisation outlines its intentions to support and enhance the production of sustainable palm oil.
-In establishing the policy, the management should consider the impacts of its operations on the three pillars of sustainability (including the impact on children) and contributions to enhance current conditions.
+Requirements Guidance 4.1 Principle 1: Management co ommitment and responsibility 4.1.1 Criterion 1: Malaysian Sustainable Palm Oil (MSPO) policy The MSPO policy is a commitment in which the organisation outlines it intentions to support and enhance the production of sustainable palm oil.
+In establishing the policy, the management should consider the impacts of its operation on the three pillars of sustainability (including the impact on children) and how will the organisation contribute to enhance its current condition.
 These commitments could be stated in the policy statement.
 The management should also ensure that the policy is compatible with the organisation's strategic direction and business processes.
-This policy statement can be used for all sustainable palm oil schemes with a mention of MSPO.
+The policy statement can be used for all sustainable palm oil schemes with a mention of MSPO.
 4.1.1.1 Indicator 1: A policy statement approved by the top management (and dated) should be established and publicly available.
 The policy should explain the nature of the organisation: a) Names and location; and b) Size of the organisation.
-The policy should also address issues that the organisation is focusing on and should also consider assectations of paragraphs, business partners and other stakeholders on their operation, product or expectations of personnel, business partners and other stakeholders on their operation, product or services.
+The policy should also address issues that organisation is focusing on and consider expectation of personnel, business partner and other stakeholders on their operations, products and services.

-Requirements Guidance This policy should be in line with the policies required in the Standard: a) Ethical conduct; b) Occupational safety and health; c) Human rights and employment conditions; and d) Environment.
-In addition, management of all levels should safeguard child rights i.e., ensure children are not abused, exploited or harmed in the organisation's premises; sites in the organisation's premises do not endanger children and ensure that child rights are respected throughout the business value chain.
+Requirements Guidance This policy should be in line with the policies required in the Standards that is: a) Ethical Conduct; b) Occupational Safety and Health; c) Human Rights and Employment conditions; and d) Environment.
+In addition, management of all levels should safeguard child rights i.e., ensure children are not abused, exploited or harmed in the organisation's premises, sites in the organisation's premises do not endanger children and ensure that child rights are respected throughout the business value chain.
 The clause "continual improvement" should be part of the policy statement.
-The policy could be communicated through a variety of methods depending on the requirement of stakeholders/target audience.
-For example, displaying the policy on notice boards or highlighting the policy during morning musters could be effective avenues for communicating the policy to employees.
-A formal letter with the policy statement attached would be appropriate for informing business partners.
-Making the policy available on the organisation's website could be a way for the general public to get to know the policy.
+The policy should be communicated to all workforce and relevant stakeholders.
+Communication of the policies could be done in many ways depending on the stakeholders.
+For example, putting up at the notice board or highlighting the policy during the morning muster could be the avenues for communicating to employees.
+A formal letter with policy statement attached would be appropriate for business partners.
+While putting up on the website could be a way for public to know the policy.
+4.1.1.2 Indicator 2: Continual improvement could be any improvement that is within the organisation's capabilities to enhance its sustainability.
+Continual improvement may include (but are not be limited to): a) Addressing legal non-compliance or buyer specific requirements; b) GHG reduction; c) Wastage avoidance and/or waste reduction; and d) Enhancement of work environment (including safety and health aspect).